jawadjawid/gallery-flare/README.md

 [Gallery Flare]

 ## Tests
-Unit tests are written in xUnit and C#, to run them all you have to do is navigate to
+Unit tests are written in xUnit and C#.
+To run them, all you have to do is navigate to
 ```sh
 \Gallery Flare\Tests\GalleryFlareTests
 ```